 - how the requirements of both acts are being implemented locally

 It’s critically important that CCGs and health providers work closely with local authorities to provide a coordinated and coherent offer to young people with social care and health needs after the age of 19.

 The Care Act 2014 places a duty on local authorities to conduct transition assessments for children or young people, their carers and young carers where there is a likely need for care and support after the young person turns 18.

 Where young people aged 18 or over continue to have EHC plans, and are receiving care and support, this will be provided under the Care Act 2014.

 The EHC plan should be the overarching plan that ensures young people receive the support they need to help them achieve agreed educational outcomes.
-The statutory adult care and support plan should form the ‘care’ element of the young person’s EHC plan.
+The statutory adult care and support plan (see part 3 of the Children and Families Act) should form the ‘care’ element of the young person’s EHC plan.

 CCGs should use the ‘National framework for NHS continuing healthcare’ to determine what ongoing care services young people should receive.

 It’s important that representatives from adult NHS continuing healthcare: